Takhar, Punjab

-Takhar is a village in Jalandhar district of Punjab State, India.
+Taklu is a village in Jalandhar district of Punjab State, India.
 It is located 8 km from Phagwara, 19.8 km from Phillaur, 30.3 km from district headquarter Jalandhar and 133 km from state capital Chandigarh.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).

 Demography

 As of 2011, the village has a total number of 162 houses and a population of 757 of which include 389 are males while 368 are females according to the report published by Census India in 2011.
 The literacy rate of the village is 81.64%, higher than state average of 75.84%.
 The population of children under the age of 6 years is 76 which is 10.04% of total population of the village, and child sex ratio is approximately 520 lower than the state average of 846.

 Most of the people are from Schedule Caste which constitutes 56.94% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 219 people were engaged in work activities out of the total population of the village which includes 187 males and 32 females.
 According to census survey report 2011, 89.50% workers describe their work as main work and 10.50% workers are involved in marginal activity providing livelihood for less than 6 months.